kodetroll/rptr-ctrl-pi/README.md

 which is run once at program start, and a 'loop' function that runs continiously.

-During execution of the loop section, the cor state is read and a switch statement fires a CASE (once for each state) based on the current state.
+During execution of the loop section, the COR state is read and a switch statement fires a CASE (once for each state) based on the current state.
 As each state CASE is completed, the next state is defined.
 In this way the program steps from state to state.
-Some states are transition states in which they are executed once and proceed immediately to the next state with the next call of loop().
-Other states are entered and the program will stay there through multiple calls of loop() until some condition is met or reached and the state changes.
-Transition states may output messages to indicate current machine status.
+Some states are transition states, in which they are executed once and proceed immediately to the next state with the next call of loop().
+Other states are entered and the program will loiter there through multiple calls of loop() until some condition is met or reached and the state changes.
+Transition states may output messages to STDOUT indicating current machine status.

 SETTING UP THE CW ID
 ----------------